Moh-Maher/QuantaPlus/README.md

 # QuantaPlus
-QuantaPlus is a light numerical C++ package to solve and explore quantum mechanics problems.
+QuantaPlus is a light C++ template library dedicated to solve and explore quantum mechanics problems.
 QuantaPlus uses the Eigen3 linear algebra library.

 # Requirements